Mary Shepherd Slusser: Life and career

+The couple arrived in Nepal in 1965 and remained there for more than six years.
+There, she learned to speak Nepali fluently.
+At the request of the Department of Anthropology of the Smithsonian's National Museum of Natural History, Slusser assembled a small ethnographic collection from the Kathmandu Valley.
+Her research in Nepal subsequently developed into a broader study of the region's history, art, architecture, and cultural traditions, culminating in the publication of Nepal Mandala: A Cultural Study of the Kathmandu Valley in 1982.

-Mary Shepherd Slusser continued to work in museums until retirement.
-This work included a three- year stint from 1975-1978 as curatorial assistant at the Museum of African Art, where she had previously and briefly worked in 1971, and a post- doctoral fellowship at the Greer Gallery of Art and Arthur M. Sackler Gallery in 1989.
-While working on her fellowship, Slusser was invited back to Kathmandu to supervise the creation of the Patan Museum, a museum devoted to the art of Nepal.
+Slusser continued to work in museums until retirement.
+This work included a three- year stint from 1975–1978 as curatorial assistant at the Museum of African Art, where she had previously and briefly worked in 1971, and a postdoctoral fellowship at the Freer Gallery of Art and Arthur M. Sackler Gallery in 1989.
+While working on her fellowship, she was invited back to Kathmandu to supervise the creation of the Patan Museum, a museum devoted to the art of Nepal.
 Upon completion of her fellowship, Slusser was asked to stay with the museum.
 She maintained her position as an unpaid research associate for the remainder of her career.

-Throughout her career, Mary Shepherd Slusser made many contributions to the understanding of Nepalese culture, history, language, and art.
+Throughout her career, Slusser made many contributions to the understanding of Nepalese culture, history, language, and art.
 She has multiple published works which reflect her career including a two- volume set of text and images, mainly her own photographs from her time in Nepal, titled Nepal Mandala: A Cultural Study of Kathmandu Valley and a book, which she co- authored with Paul Jett, on Nepalese art titled The Antiquity of Nepalese Wood Carving: a Reassessment.
 Articles published by her alongside her co-authors include, "Metamorphosis: Sheet Metal to Sacred Image in Nepal", "The Nepalese Caitya: 1500 Years of Buddhist Votive Architecture in the Kathmandu Valley", "The Devimahatmya Paintings Preserved at the National Archives", "The Purandi Hoard: Metalwork from Eleventh-Century Nepal", "Water Conduits in the Kathmandu Valley".